 - 1/4 teaspoon salt

-- Optional toppings: 1/2 cup of melted vegan white chocolate and 2 teaspoons of freeze-dried strawberry powder.
+- 1/2 cup vegan white chocolate (optional)

 Instructions